erebys-2/fire_burdened/README.txt

 Escape/Backspace and Enter can be used in the main menu or pause menu for quick navigation.

 **Note 2: Toggle screen will change your resolution while the game is running; it does not work on Mac.
-***Note 3: rolling can cancel before the attack is even animated, this is a bug but the fix interferes with the code for initiating a crit.

 ========================================================================================